5eunji/Final-project-G3/README.md

 ## ✅Collaborative Learning Experience

-1.Engage in team activities to develop collaboration and feedback skills, boosting confidence and interest in English learning.
+1. Engage in team activities to develop collaboration and feedback skills, boosting confidence and interest in English learning.

-2.Select outstanding teams to foster a sense of achievement and further motivate learning.
+2. Select outstanding teams to foster a sense of achievement and further motivate learning.